Sign in to continue

 Can mobile phones handle TIFF images?

 Opening TIFF files on phones can be challenging due to limited compatibility.
-While some mobile apps support TIFF, it's less common.
-Additionally, given their larger file sizes, pictures with the .TIFF extension can strain the device's resources, impacting its performance.
+While some apps support it, this is less common.
+Additionally, given their larger sizes, pictures with the .tiff extension can strain the device's resources, impacting its performance.

 Is TIFF a good format for creating a digital portfolio?

-Yes, TIFF files maintain excellent image quality with lossless compression, making them suitable for showcasing detailed artwork, photographs, and other visual projects.
+Yes, TIFF files maintain excellent quality with lossless compression, making them suitable for showcasing detailed artwork, photographs, and other visual projects.

 Can I add a watermark to a TIFF image?